 \section{Introduction}

-\IEEEPARstart{V}{isual} attention, one of intrinsic properties of human vision to extract important information from abundant visual inputs, is concerned with the understanding and modeling of biological perception systems.
-Psychophysical and physiological studies indicate that the selective attention mechanism, which can be directed by the visual system of humans to gaze the currently most conspicuous parts and shift in different locations, plays an important role in the early representation~\cite{HN1985/Koch}.
-Since these conspicuous parts might be prior knowledge based visual cues or feature based salient regions, computational visual attention aims to deal with the automatic saliency detection in images and videos.
-In computer vision, the main tasks of saliency research include eye fixation prediction which attempts to predict human fixation data~\cite{TPAMI1998/Itti,CVPR2007/Hou,CVPR2011/Murray,ICCV2013/Zhang,JOV2013/Erdem,TPAMI2013/Li}, and salient object detection for localization and identification of salient regions in the visual scene~\cite{CVPR2009/Achanta,CVPR2011/Cheng,CVPR2013/Yan,CVPR2013/Yang,SPL2013/Yang}.
+Visual attention, one of intrinsic properties of human vision to extract important information from abundant visual inputs, is concerned with the understanding and modeling of biological perception systems.
+Psychophysical and physiological studies indicate that the selective attention mechanism, which can be directed by human visual system to gaze the most conspicuous location and then shift to the next conspicuous location, plays an important role in the early representation~\cite{HN1985/Koch}.
+Since these conspicuous locations might be the feature cues based salient regions, the computational visual attention aims to deal with the automatic saliency detection in images or videos.
+In computer vision, the main tasks of saliency research include eye fixation prediction which attempts to predict human fixation data~\cite{TPAMI1998/Itti,CVPR2007/Hou,CVPR2011/Murray,ICCV2013/Zhang,JOV2013/Erdem,TPAMI2013/Li}, and salient object detection for the localization and identification of salient regions in visual scenes~\cite{CVPR2009/Achanta,CVPR2011/Cheng,CVPR2013/Yan,CVPR2013/Yang,SPL2013/Yang}.

-Over the past decades, saliency detection has been widely used in many computer vision applications, including image segmentation~\cite{NC2014/Qin}, object detection~\cite{MTA2016/JingLou}, object recognition~\cite{TCSVT2014/Ren}, visual tracking~\cite{CVPR2012/Borji}, image and video compression~\cite{TIP2010/Guo}, and video summarization~\cite{CVPR2012/Lee}.
-Generally, the resultant map for saliency detection is called ``saliency map'', where each value topographically describes the conspicuity of a location in the visual field.
+Over the past decades, saliency detection has been widely used in many computer vision applications, including image segmentation~\cite{NC2014/Qin}, object detection~\cite{MTA2017/JingLou}, object recognition~\cite{TCSVT2014/Ren}, visual tracking~\cite{CVPR2012/Borji}, image and video compression~\cite{TIP2010/Guo}, and video summarization~\cite{CVPR2012/Lee}.
+Generally, the resultant map of saliency detection is called ``saliency map'', which topographically describes the conspicuity of each location in the whole scene.
 From a computational point of view, saliency detection techniques can be divided into two categories: slow, top-down, task-dependent manner; and rapid, bottom-up, task-independent manner~\cite{1998/Niebur}.
-Although top-down processes are indispensable for guiding the attention to behaviorally relevant objects, the salient features based bottom-up attention is more closely related to an early stage in the nervous system~\cite{CP1980/Treisman,HN1985/Koch}, and has been investigated by numerous researchers.
+Although top-down manner is indispensable for guiding the attention to behaviorally relevant objects, the salient features based bottom-up attention is more closely related to an early stage of visual processing~\cite{CP1980/Treisman,HN1985/Koch} and has been investigated by numerous researchers.